nasa/Common-Metadata-Repository/search-app/docs/api.md

 ### <a name="subscription"></a> Subscription

+Email subscription is used to inform the users through emails when the granules that match the query in the subscription are created/updated.
+These granules can only belong to one collection, which is defined by the collection-concept-id in the subscription.
+There is a background job that processes the subscriptions periodically(configurable), to see if there are any granules that are created/updated between the time it's processed and the time it was last processed.
 A subscription enables data to be accessed via a universal resource locator, Subscription metadata is in JSON format and conforms to [UMM-Sub Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/subscription).

 #### <a name="searching-for-subscriptions"></a> Searching for Subscriptions